Regina 7.4 Calculation Engine

 By exhaustive, we mean:

-• Every minimal knot diagram modelled by this graph will be generated by this routine, up to reflection and/or reversal (as noted below).
+• Every minimal link diagram modelled by this graph will be generated by this routine, up to reflection and/or reversal (as explained below).

-• If a knot diagram is non-minimal and modelled by this graph, it might still be generated by this routine.
+• If a link diagram is non-minimal and modelled by this graph, it might still be generated by this routine.

-In other words, this routine will generate all minimal knot diagrams modelled by this graph, but there is no promise that all of the diagrams generated are minimal.
+In other words, this routine will generate all minimal link diagrams modelled by this graph, but there is no promise that all of the diagrams generated are minimal.

-In each knot diagram that is generated, crossing k will always correspond to node k of this graph.
+In each link diagram that is generated, crossing k will always correspond to node k of this graph.
+If this graph is non-planar, then the resulting link diagrams will all be virtual.

-For each knot diagram that is generated, this routine will call action (which must be a function or some other callable object).
+For each link diagram that is generated, this routine will call action (which must be a function or some other callable object).

 • If there are any additional arguments supplied in the list args, then these will be passed as subsequent arguments to action.